 - Campus property and facilities may not be used by any non-affiliated group, organization or individual for the conduct of profit-making activities except when a rental or lease agreement is negotiated and the College receives a fair rental value for the property or facilities used.
 Rental or lease agreements may be required for non-profit activities of non-affiliated groups, organizations or individuals provided that rental charges for such use may be reduced or waived in the discretion of the College depending upon the nature and extent of the proposed use.

 - Rental rates may include the fair market value of providing the property or facilities which may include overhead, depreciation, maintenance and security expenses.
 Rental charges may be based in part upon a fixed percentage of the gross receipts of the activity with a minimum rental charge for use of the facilities.

-- All rental or lease agreements between the College and non affiliated groups, organizations, or individuals must be approved by the Chancellor of the Tennessee Board of Regents, or his or her designee if such agreement deviates from TBR Guideline G-030.
+- All rental or lease agreements between the College and non affiliated groups, organizations, or individuals must be approved by the Chancellor of the Tennessee Board of Regents, or their designee if such agreement deviates from TBR Guideline G-030 Contracts.

 - In utilizing campus property or facilities, non-affiliated groups, organizations and individuals shall provide: